Check Out These 11 Unique Professional Networking Event Ideas

 1. Throw a speed networking event

-You can set up tables or chairs with numbered stations and assign pairs or trios to each station for a three-to five-minute date.
-Provide a prompt to facilitate discussion and keep each interactions short.
+You can set up tables or chairs with numbered stations and assign pairs or trios to each station for a three-to-five-minute date.
+Provide a prompt to facilitate discussion and keep each interaction short.
 Attendees can continue their discussions later during the rest of the event.
+If the weather is right, plan on booking a venue with plenty of outdoor space so that attendees feel more comfortable.

 Social media has become an important networking tool in many industries.
 Some professionals turn to LinkedIn and Twitter to forge industry connections and seek out new jobs.
-Depending on your industry, the attendees at your event may already be following each other on Twitter, even before they’ve been introduced in real life!
+Depending on your industry, TikTok may be a more relevant and exciting platform to go with.
+Professionals may already use the platform and know one another from it!
 Make the most of these connections by coming up with a unique hashtag for your event.
 Encourage your guests to interact with each other on social media, and reach out to online friends whom they haven’t met yet.

 3. Rent a unique Peerspace venue